Black Seed Oil for Rheumatoid Arthritis

 Black seed oil and its components are showing promise as therapy for a range of autoimmune diseases including rheumatoid arthritis.

-Rheumatoid arthritis is a disease in which the bodies immune system creates a response against its own connective tissues.
-The abnormal immune response results in inflammation and destruction of the tissues.
+Rheumatoid arthritis is an auto-immune disease in which the bodies immune system mounts a response against its own connective tissues.
+The abnormal immune response results in inflammation of the tissues.
+If untreated inflammation in rheumatoid arthritis recurs and causes tissue damage.

 The connective tissue affected in rheumatoid arthritis is commonly in the joints however it can affect other parts of the body including the lungs, skin, heart.
 Traditionally rheumatoid arthritis was treated with steroids to dampen the inflammation and suppress the abnormal immune response.

 Long term control of the disease often requires use of dugs which modify the immune system (immunomodulator therapy).
-Although these drugs help to reduce flare-ups they come with potential side effects including liver damage, infections and blood disorders.
+Although these drugs help to preserve function and reduce flare-ups of the condition they come with a large number of potential side effects including liver damage.

 Black seed oil possesses many properties which make is a potential natural therapy for patients with rheumatoid arthritis: –